rebeccatraceyt/Kryan/README.md

 ### Additional Languages Used
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
-     - Used to implement a function that allowed the Navbar to change colour when user scrolls through page on mobile device, for UI purposes.
+     - Used to implement a function that allowed the Navbar to change colour when user scrolls through page on mobile device, for UX purposes.

 ### Frameworks, Libraries & Programs Used
 - [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/)